GitKraken Customer Story

 “I assess the value of a tool by how often you choose to use it in your workflows, and how often you choose not to,” said Fransham.

-With that in mind, he signed up for a 28-day organization trial of all 3 GitKraken products – GitKraken Client, GitLens, and Git Integration for Jira (plus its free extension, Team Insights for Jira).
+With that in mind, he signed up for a 28-day organization trial of all 3 GitKraken products – GitKraken Desktop, GitLens, and Git Integration for Jira (plus its free extension, Team Insights for Jira).
 This gave Kyle and his team a month to decide if it made sense to subscribe and roll out the tools to the entire dev and product teams.

 “Success metrics, for me, need to measure how many members of the organization want to use it.
 That doesn’t mean everyone has to use it, but it’s certainly an indicator,” Fransham noted.